prometheus-operator/prometheus-operator/Documentation/proposals/202212-scrape-config.md

 As described by
-[@aulig in #2787](https://github.com/prometheus-operator/prometheus-operator/issues/2787#issuecomment-559776221), we will create a new `ScrapeConfig` CRD, this config will act the same as the other CRDs and append scrape configurations to the configuration. `ScrapeConfig` will allow for any scraping configuration, while the other CRDs provide sane defaults.
+[@aulig in #2787](https://github.com/prometheus-operator/prometheus-operator/issues/2787#issuecomment-559776221), we will create a new ScrapeConfig CRD, this new CRD will act the same as the other CRDs and append scrape configurations to the configuration.
+Usage of ScrapeConfig doesn't exclude the use of the other CRDs, they are not mutually exclusive.
+`ScrapeConfig` will allow for any scraping configuration, while the other CRDs provide sane defaults.
 This will allow for isolated testing of the new `ScrapeConfig` CRD.

 ```mermaid
 graph TD;